-Applicants must be able to demonstrate suitable and proportionate project contributions from partners, which may be through direct cash funding or in-kind contributions or a combination of both.
-Cash and inkind resources will be treated equally for purposes of considering co-contributions.
-A breakdown is required of the type and value (or estimated value) of contributions coming from priority partners, other international partners, and any domestic partners.
+Applicants must be able to demonstrate suitable and proportionate project contributions from all project partners, which may be through direct cash funding or in-kind contributions or a combination of both.
+Cash and in-kind resources will be treated equally for purposes of considering co-contributions.
+A breakdown is required of the type and value (or estimated value) of contributions coming from all project partners.